Carltonromansh946/daVinci-LLM/README.md

 $$
-\large\textbf{Democratic Pretraining: Probably The Most Transparent and Reproducible Model}
+\huge\textbf{Democratic Pretraining: Probably The Most Transparent and Reproducible Model}
 $$

 ## 🔬 Why This Project Matters